-We knew that networks rooted in the US and Russia were fuelling ultra-conservative, far-right and anti-democratic forces in Europe, and were seeking to influence the outcome of last month’s European parliamentary elections.
+We knew that secretive, unaccountable networks rooted in the US and Russia were fuelling ultra-conservative, far-right and anti-democratic forces in Europe, and in particular were seeking to influence the outcome of the May 2019 European parliamentary elections.

-And we had the right journalists, networks and groundwork in place ready to expose them.
-Our Dark Money Investigations team had spent two years tracing the secret funding that fuelled the Brexit campaign, and which continue to push pro-Brexit lobbying.
+And we had the right journalists, networks and groundwork in place to investigate this further.
+Our Dark Money Investigations team had spent two years tracing the secret funding and networks that fuelled the Brexit campaign, and which continue to influence British politics.
 Their work has led to multiple investigations by criminal, regulatory and parliamentary authorities; forced changes in the law on political transparency; and prompted follow-up coverage across the global media.
-At the same time, our Tracking the Backlash team led by Claire Provost, based in Italy, had been following the movements seeking to roll back women’s and LGBTIQ rights globally.
+At the same time, our Tracking the Backlash team led by Claire Provost had been following the movements that seek to roll back women’s and LGBTIQ rights globally.
 Unsurprisingly, we had spotted that many of these networks and interests overlap.
 And we had gathered a trove of leads – including leaked documents, data analysis and intelligence gathered from our networks on the ground – which gave us a head start.

 We set both openDemocracy teams, plus other core editorial staff, to work full-time on the European elections.
 We also quickly built out a continent-wide network of freelance journalists, hiring reporters based in Spain, Italy and Germany, and collaborating with journalists at Source Material, L'Espresso, Internazionale, Taz (Germany) and Vanity Fair, as well as with researchers at UnHackDemocracy Europe and Investigate Europe.

 We kicked off with an ambitious and forensic data project, which revealed how US Christian extremists linked to Donald Trump have poured millions of ‘dark money’ into Europe.
-Over 40 MEPs wrote to the presidents of the European Commission, Council and Parliament demanding an urgent investigation, and the story was covered by CNN, The Guardian, The Washington Post, Deutsche Welle and other outlets across 15 countries including Hungary, Italy, Spain and the Netherlands.
+Over forty MEPs wrote to the presidents of the European Commission, Council and Parliament referring to our articles and demanding action to protect the integrity of the European elections.
+Two weeks later, 51 MPs and other lawmakers from national legislatures across Europe wrote to the presidents of the European Commission, Council and Parliament, this time demanding an urgent investigation.
+The story was covered by CNN, The Guardian, The Washington Post, Deutsche Welle and other outlets across 15 countries including Hungary, Italy, Spain and the Netherlands.

 Then we sent undercover reporters to the ultra-conservative Christian World Congress of Families in Verona, Italy: a summit which Matteo Salvini, a headline speaker this year, described as “the Europe we like”.
 Our main report from the conference itself was published in The Face, the newly relaunched lifestyle and fashion magazine (and was also cited by the Guardian).